Measles, Mumps, Rubella (MMR)

 About measles, mumps, rubella

 is a highly infectious respiratory disease that can result in severe, sometimes permanent, complications including pneumonia, seizures (jerking and staring), brain damage, and death.
-It is spread by contact with an infected person through coughing and sneezing.
+It it highly contagious and spreads easily by contact with an infected person through coughing and sneezing.
 In fact, if a person has measles, 9 out of 10 of his close contacts will get it too, unless they are protected.
 Symptoms include rash, cough, runny nose, eye irritation, and fever.
-In March 2011, a measles outbreak began in Minnesota.
-An unvaccinated infant who got the disease after traveling outside the country spread this highly contagious disease to at least 21 other individuals resulting in 14 children being hospitalized.
-As of July 2011, there have been 156 measles cases reported nationally, with a hospitalization rate of 50 percent.
-By the midpoint of 2011, there were more cases than in any full year since 1996.
+Learn more about measles on family-vaccines.org

 is caused by the mumps virus, which lives and reproduces in the upper respiratory tract.
 It is spread through mucus or saliva when an infected person coughs or sneezes.
 Mumps can lead to serious complications such as deafness, meningitis (infection of the brain and spinal cord covering), painful swelling of the testicles or ovaries, and, rarely, death.
 Symptoms include fever, headache, muscle aches, tiredness, and loss of appetite, followed by swelling of the salivary glands.
 The parotid salivary glands (which are located within the cheek, near the jaw line, below the ears) are most frequently affected, giving the cheeks a puffy appearance.